Robert Lee Eskridge

 Robert Lee Eskridge (November 22, 1891 – April 14, 1975) was an American genre painter, muralist and illustrator.

 Biography

 He was born in Philipsburg, Pennsylvania, to Ella May Moore and Joshua Hargus Eskridge.
 Eskridge moved with his family to Pasadena, California as a child.
 He studied at the University of Southern California, the Los Angeles College of Fine Arts, the Art Institute of Chicago, the Chicago Academy of Fine Arts and with George Senseney and André Lhote in Paris.
 After traveling extensively in Spain and the South Seas, he lived in Chicago, New York, and Coronado Beach, California (1917–32).
 He moved to Honolulu in 1932 and taught at the University of Hawaii.
 During the Great Depression he was a Works Progress Administration muralist.
-His murals are in the Ala Moana Park Sports Pavilion in Honolulu and at Palmer House in Chicago.
+His murals are in the Ala Moana Park Sports Pavilion in Honolulu and at the Palmer House Hilton in Chicago.

 The Honolulu Museum of Art and Smithsonian American Art Museum are among the public collections holding works of Eskridge.